galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_01/index.md

    [Planemo](https://pypi.python.org/pypi/planemo) is a set of command-line utilities to assist in building tools for the Galaxy project.
 [Planemo 0.21.1](https://pypi.python.org/pypi/planemo/0.21.1#history) is the most recent release.
 See the [release history](http://planemo.readthedocs.org/en/latest/history.html#id2).

- **!BioBlend 0.7.0**
+ **BioBlend 0.7.0**

-   [BioBlend version 0.7.0](https://github.com/galaxyproject/bioblend/) was released at the beginning of November. !BioBlend is a python library for interacting with CloudMan and the [Galaxy API](/src/Learn/API/index.md).
+   [BioBlend version 0.7.0](https://github.com/galaxyproject/bioblend/) was released at the beginning of November.
+BioBlend is a python library for interacting with CloudMan and the [Galaxy API](/src/Learn/API/index.md).
 CloudMan offers an easy way to get a personal and completely functional instance of Galaxy in the cloud in just a few minutes, without any manual configuration.)
 From the [release CHANGELOG](http://bit.ly/bbCHANGELOG).

  **blend4j v0.1.2**
-   [blend4j v0.1.2](https://github.com/jmchilton/blend4j) was released in December 2014.  blend4j is a JVM partial reimplemenation of the Python library bioblend for interacting with Galaxy, CloudMan, and !BioCloudCentral.
+   [blend4j v0.1.2](https://github.com/jmchilton/blend4j) was released in December 2014.  blend4j is a JVM partial reimplemenation of the Python library bioblend for interacting with Galaxy, CloudMan, and BioCloudCentral.

 ----